 Initially, gonorrhea may not cause any noticeable symptoms.
 Issues may begin roughly two to five days after sexual contact with the infected individual, but can also take up to a month to appear.
 Initial symptoms are somewhat mild, taking forms like painful urination, itching around the anus and vagina, unusual discharge, unexpected bleeding, abdominal pain, and/or pain during sex.¹

-Early diagnosis is key for this STI, as it occurs in four increasingly damaging stages:²
+Early diagnosis is key for syphilis, as it occurs in four increasingly damaging stages:²

 - During the highly contagious first stage, a painless sore appears on the vulva or in the vagina.
 After a few weeks, this sore heals on its own (but you can still transmit syphilis to others).

 - The second stage appears as a rash across the body, usually also covering the palms and bottoms of the feet.